 Mission & Philosophy

-Nursing is a discipline of knowledge and a field of professional practice grounded in caring.
+Caring is a central aspect of nursing and nursing care.
+Caring practices impact the health and well-being of individuals.
 A professional caring nurse demonstrates qualities of altruism, autonomy, human dignity, integrity, and social justice.
 Nurses participate with members of other disciplines to advance human understanding to enhance personal and societal living within a global environment.
 The well-being and wholeness of persons, families, groups, communities, and populations are nurtured through caring relationships.
-The nature of being human is to be caring.
-Person is viewed as a unique individual dynamically interconnected with others and the environment in caring relationships.

 To facilitate our unique mission we will:

 - Promote academic excellence in the teaching and scholarly activities of our faculty

 - Provide for a positive, nurturing, and caring educational environment that fosters independent learning, critical thinking, self-reflection, and the desire for continuing personal and professional growth